shamanec/GADS/README.md

 * GADS is a web UI for remote control of devices provisioned by [GADS-devices-provider](https://github.com/shamanec/GADS-devices-provider).

+**NB** New React based UI - work in progress

 ## Features
-1. Provider logs for debugging
+1. ~~Provider logs for debugging~~ TODO in new UI
+2. Authentication
+  a.
+Log in, session expiry
+  b.
+Add users (for admins)
-2. Devices control (most of interaction is wrapped around Appium API)
+3. Devices control (most of interaction is wrapped around Appium API)
   * Android
     - [GADS-Android-stream](https://github.com/shamanec/GADS-Android-stream) video stream
   * iOS